Eight charts to help understand the impact of sanctions on the Russian economy – and India

 In the weeks and months ahead, the impact of increased sanctions on the Russian economy will alienate its financial system from the global monetary system even further.
 To get a sense of this, here are some numbers.

 The crashing ruble is creating panic amongst Russian citizens, who have to stand in long ATM queues.
-If depositors start pulling all their money out, this could cause run on some of the country’s banks and wrecking its backing system .
+If depositors start pulling all their money out, this could cause a run on some of the country’s banks and wreck its banking system .

-Inflation is already rising, which will cause the purchasing power of ruble to decrease every day, making the cost of essentials soar.
+Inflation is already rising, which will cause the purchasing power of the ruble to decrease every day, making the cost of essentials soar.
 A high inflation rate often creates distrust in the government and could change public opinion about Russian President Vladimir Putin, driving protests on the streets against the ruling autocrat.

 Russia’s rate of inflation has already touched around 9% very quickly.
 Its central bank responded by increasing interest rates, which increases the cost of borrowing from banks.
 This makes it even more difficult for households and firms to obtain credit.